 - Honor Court Alternative Resolution: If a student is charged with certain conduct violations, they may be granted an Honor Court Alternative Resolution (HCAR) hearing.
 In this hearing, the Honor Court Chair and one Honor Court Vice-Chair hear the case and determine the appropriate sanction for the offense.
 The accused student may choose to accept or reject the sanction(s) offered by the HCAR panel.
 If the student does not accept the sanctions, the case will be rescheduled for an Expedited Hearing Process

 - Student-Instructor Alternative Resolution: While not a hearing per se, the Student-Instructor Alternative Resolution (SIAR) is an alternative method available for resolving certain cases of academic misconduct.
-Additional information on the SIAR process can be obtained by contacting the Office of Student Conduct at email@example.com
+Additional information on the SIAR process is found in the Instrument on page 33.

 Original Hearing Procedures